feature-flow/twotieredkanban/BUILDING.rst

 Before accessing the Kanban for the first time, you will need to invite a (bootstrap) user::

-  bin/emailpw-invite --admin db.cfg jim@jimfulton.info 'Jim Fulton'
+  bin/emailpw-bootstrap db.cfg localhost jim@jimfulton.info 'Jim Fulton'

 This will print an "email" message with a URL path, which will look something like::